ANSYS Simulation Building and Undergraduate Maker Center Study

-The new 25,000 SF building is organized around a series of shared facilities that will enable students and faculty to collaborate, visualize and test their ideas through the use of advanced simulation technology before building final prototypes.
+The new 25,000 SF building is organized around a series of shared maker spaces and prototyping facilities that will enable students and faculty to collaborate, visualize and test their ideas through the use of advanced simulation technology before building final prototypes.
 A High Bay Maker Space will be used to create full size prototypes including vehicles, robotic fabrications, boats, drones and other large productions.

-Our design approach acknowledges the compact nature of the site and assumes the building will be at least 3 stories.
+The design approach acknowledges the compact nature of the site and assumes the building will be at least three stories.
 The building is shaped largely around the constraints of the site and the idea that an exterior Maker Courtyard is an essential element for the project.
 The courtyard will allow work in the High Bay Maker Space to flow outside and create a potential shared use with the future Maker Wing in Hamerschlag Hall.
 It also conveniently shapes the building to preserve the perspectival view of Hamerschlag Hall from the Hornbostel Mall and allows pedestrian circulation around the building and through the site.
 From Frew Street, the curve of the building’s west façade will create a highly visible public face that will transform the current parking lot into an important point of arrival and identity for the College of Engineering.
 The tectonics of the façade will reflect the maker program housed within the building in both its transparency and its solar shading characteristics.

 Photography by: OFFICE 52 Architecture